alexivkin/SARDELKA/README.md

 * **Incremental full backup** - aka synthetic full backup, keep full copies hardlinked to each other
 * **Full backup** - a full rsync copy.
 There is an option to use secondary folder to move all replaced/deleted files for longer storage
 * **Folder backup** - tar.gz copies of a folder
-* **Configuration backup** - system configuration backup - firewall, package and file lists
+* **Configuration backup** - system configuration backup - firewall, package and file/folder lists

 ## Commands